Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Theory of Reasonable Cost Models for the λ -Calculus, and How Our Result Fits in It

 \paragraph{\SpKAM and Time} We also study the time behavior of the \SpKAM.
-Disabling linked environments implies giving up environment sharing, which---we show with an example---makes the \SpKAM unreasonable for abstract time.
+Adopting flat environments implies giving up environment sharing, which---we show with an example---makes the \SpKAM unreasonable for abstract time.
 The situation is then a familiar one: abstract time and work space are explosive.
 Work space is in this respect a conservative refinement of ink space.
 On the other hand, we prove that the \emph{low-level time} of the \SpKAM is an alternative \emph{reasonable} cost model, obviously locked with work space.

 \paragraph{Is Work Space a Good Cost Model?} It might be argued that work space, being a low-level notion of space, is unsatisfactory.
-A first argument against this criticism is that there seem to be no alternative: because of log-sensitivity, a cost model for logarithmic space can only be a low-level one.
-A second argument is that the requirements for reasonable logarithmic space are so strict that they actually \emph{dictate} how the \SpKAM has to be, there does not seem to be alternative possible designs.
-That is, it is a cost model given by an abstract machine, but it is a quite special machine.
+While this is partly true, we believe that it would be an unfair assessment.
+A first argument against this criticism is that it is unclear what would be the alternative, given that ink space is ruled out by its log-insensitivity.
+A second argument is that the requirements for reasonable logarithmic space are so strict that they almost \emph{dictate} how the \SpKAM has to be.
+There does not seem to be much room for alternative designs.
+That is, it is a cost model given by an abstract machine, but it is a quite special machine: the criticism to low-level cost models, amounting to the fact that different machines would provide different notions of cost, does not seem to apply here.
 Moreover, we also prove that the same cost model works also for call-by-value.

-\paragraph{A Notion of Abstract Space} The space of the \SpKAM is obtained by taking the maximum number of closures during its execution, and weigh every closure with the size of its sub-term pointer (which is not necessarily logarithmic in the size of the input).
-Taking only the number of closures---ignoring the size of pointers---provides a notion of \emph{abstract space} that is not the actual cost model (if adopted as space cost model, the simulation of the $\l$-calculus in TMs has an additional and unreasonable logarithmic overhead) and yet it provides a useful abstraction.
-For instance, abstract space is stable by $\eta$-equivalence, as we show.
+\paragraph{A Notion of Abstract Space} The space of the \SpKAM is obtained by taking the maximum number of closures during its execution, and weighing every closure with the size of its sub-term pointer (which is not necessarily logarithmic in the size of the input).
+Taking only the number of closures---ignoring the size of pointers---provides a more abstract notion of \emph{closure space} that is not the actual cost model (if adopted as space cost model, the simulation of the $\l$-calculus in TMs has an additional and unreasonable logarithmic overhead) and yet it provides a useful abstraction.
+For instance, this closure space is stable by $\eta$-equivalence, as we show.
+Additionally, in a companion paper we show how to measure closure space via multi types \cite{ICFP2022}, thus abstracting away the low-level details of the machine.